Board of Directors

 GEOFF'S VISION

-The challenge is set for all of us in local government to not only meet these challenges, but move forward to deliver stronger effective and efficient services based on skills and solid leadership to our communities.
-We need to focus on the capacity and capability of our own staff and work with our stakeholders and community to do move forward.
+The question for all of us in local government is how we face these challenges.
+We need to focus on the capacity and capability of our own staff and work with our stakeholders and community to do this.

-LG Professionals and our other peak bodies can work together to provide a variety of opportunities to help address these issues and enable local government professionals to be equipped to meet the challenges facing us all.
+My vision is that LG Professionals can work across local government to create opportunities to address these issues and at the same time, enable us to be better equipped to meet the challenges of tomorrow that face us all.

-I would like to explore how LG Professionals can provide the best value for our all of members across the entire state to lift our own capabilities and make LG Pro an attractive membership choice for new and existing council professionals.
+I desire to continue to serve on the board, to maximise the best value for all members, to develop our own capabilities and continue to make the association an essential membership choice for new and existing council professionals.

 DIRECTOR

-Todd Hopwood, Senior Manager Governance and Customer Service, Wollongong City Council
+Todd Hopwood, Manager Customer and Business Integrity, Wollongong City Council

 TODD'S VISION